Concave and other generalizations of stochastic Gronwall inequalities: Main results: Stochastic Bihari-LaSalle inequalities

 \begin{remark}[Well-definedness of the upper bounds] In the deterministic Bihari-LaSalle inequality \cref{lemma:DetBihari} the assumption $G(H)+A(t) \in \textrm{domain}(G^{-1})$ is needed.
 In \cref{thm:stochBihariConcave} we do not need a corresponding assumption, because this is automatically satisfied if $\eta$ or $\eta_p$ is concave: We have $\dom = \text{range}(G)= (\lim_{\varepsilon \to 0} G(\varepsilon), \lim_{x\to\infty} G(x))$.
 Hence, it suffices to show $\lim_{x\to\infty}G(x) = \infty$.
 Concavity of $\eta$ implies that there exists some $K>0$ such that $\eta(u) \leq K u$ for all $u\in[c,\infty)$, and hence

 Due to \eqref{eq:G_umrechnen} a similar argument implies $\lim_{x\to\infty}G(x) = \infty$ if $\eta_p$ is concave. \end{remark}

 \begin{remark}[Comparison of bounds in the cases $\Anosup$ and $\Asup$] Recall that Assumption $\Anosup$ is a special case of Assumption $\Asup$.
 The bound given by \cref{thm:stochBihariConcave} b) is indeed better than the bound of \cref{thm:stochBihariConcave} a).
-This can be seen as follows: We show for all $h>0, x\geq 0$
+This can be seen as follows: Under the assumptions of \cref{thm:stochBihariConcave} a) we show for all $h>0, x\geq 0$

 holds true.
 Fix some $h>0$.
 Define for all $x\geq 0$: